programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 This lesson is aimed at those who are unfamiliar with text analysis methods, particularly those who wish to apply such methods to multilingual corpora or texts not written in English.
 While prior knowledge of Python is not required, it will be helpful to understand the structure of the code.
 Having a basic knowledge of Python syntax and features is recommended – it would be useful, for example, for the reader to have familiarity with importing libraries, constructing functions and loops, and manipulating strings.

 Code for this tutorial is written in Python 3.10 and uses the NLTK (v3.8.1), spaCy (v3.7.4), and Stanza (v1.8.2) libraries to perform its text processing.
-If you are entirely new to Python, [this _Programming Historian_ lesson](https://programminghistorian.org/en/lessons/introduction-and-installation) will be helpful to read before completing this lesson.
+If you are entirely new to Python, [this _Programming Historian_ lesson](/en/lessons/introduction-and-installation) will be helpful to read before completing this lesson.

 ## Installation and Setup

 You will need to install Python3 as well as the NLTK, spaCy, and Stanza libraries, which are all available through the [Python Package Index (PyPI)](https://pypi.org/).
-For more information about installing libraries using PyPI, see their [guide on installing packages](https://packaging.python.org/en/latest/tutorials/installing-packages/).
+For more information about installing libraries using PyPI, see their [guide on installing packages](https://perma.cc/VQK8-K33R).

 ## Basics of Text Analysis and Working with Non-English and Multilingual Text

 Computational text analysis is a broad term that encompasses a wide variety of approaches, methodologies, and Python libraries, all of which can be used to handle and analyze digital texts of all scales.
 Harnessing computational methods allows you to quickly complete tasks that are far more difficult to perform without these methods.
 For example, the part-of-speech tagging method described in this lesson can be used to quickly identify all verbs and their associated subjects and objects across a corpus of texts.
-This could then be used to develop analyses of agency and subjectivity in the corpus (as, for example, in Dennis Tenen's article [Distributed Agency in the Novel](https://muse.jhu.edu/article/898333/summary)).
+This could then be used to develop analyses of agency and subjectivity in the corpus (as, for example, in Dennis Tenen's article [Distributed Agency in the Novel](https://doi.org/10.1353/nlh.2022.a898333)).

 In addition to the methods we cover in this lesson, other commonly-performed tasks which simplified by computation include sentiment analysis (which provides a quantitative assessment of the sentiment of a text, generally spanning a numerical scale indicating positivity or negativity) and Named Entity Recognition (NER) (which recognizes and classifies entities in a text into categories such as place names, person names, and so on).

-For further reading on these methods, please see the _Programming Historian_ lessons [Sentiment Analysis for Exploratory Data Analysis](https://programminghistorian.org/en/lessons/sentiment-analysis) and [Sentiment Analysis with 'syuzhet' using R](https://programminghistorian.org/en/lessons/sentiment-analysis-syuzhet) for sentiment analysis, and [Finding Places in Text with the World Historical Gazetteer](https://programminghistorian.org/en/lessons/finding-places-world-historical-gazetteer) and [Corpus Analysis with spaCy](https://programminghistorian.org/en/lessons/corpus-analysis-with-spacy) for Named Entity Recognition.
-The lesson [Introduction to Stylometry with Python](https://programminghistorian.org/en/lessons/introduction-to-stylometry-with-python) may be of interest to those looking to further explore additional applications of computational text analysis.
+For further reading on these methods, please see the _Programming Historian_ lessons [Sentiment Analysis for Exploratory Data Analysis](/en/lessons/sentiment-analysis) and [Sentiment Analysis with 'syuzhet' using R](/en/lessons/sentiment-analysis-syuzhet) for sentiment analysis, and [Finding Places in Text with the World Historical Gazetteer](/en/lessons/finding-places-world-historical-gazetteer) and [Corpus Analysis with spaCy](/en/lessons/corpus-analysis-with-spacy) for Named Entity Recognition.
+The lesson [Introduction to Stylometry with Python](/en/lessons/introduction-to-stylometry-with-python) may be of interest to those looking to further explore additional applications of computational text analysis.

 To prepare the text for computational analysis, we first need to perform certain 'preprocessing' tasks.
 These tasks can be especially important (and sometimes particularly challenging) when working with multilingual text.

-For example, you might first need to turn your documents into machine-readable text, using methods such as [Optical Character Recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition), which can extract text from scanned images.
+For example, you might first need to turn your documents into machine-readable text, using methods such as [Optical Character Recognition (OCR)](https://perma.cc/KK5H-PEVL), which can extract text from scanned images.
 OCR can work very well for many documents, but may give far less accurate results on handwritten scripts, or documents that don't have clearly delineated text (e.g. a document with low contrast between the text and the paper it is printed on).
 Depending on the languages and texts you work with (and the quality of the OCR method), you might therefore need to 'clean' your text - i.e. correct the errors made by OCR - in order to use it in your analysis.
-For an introduction to OCR and cleaning, see these _Programming Historian_ lessons: [OCR with Google Vision API and Tesseract](https://programminghistorian.org/en/lessons/ocr-with-google-vision-and-tesseract) and [Cleaning OCR’d text with Regular Expressions](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions).
+For an introduction to OCR and cleaning, see these _Programming Historian_ lessons: [OCR with Google Vision API and Tesseract](/en/lessons/ocr-with-google-vision-and-tesseract) and [Cleaning OCR’d text with Regular Expressions](/en/lessons/cleaning-ocrd-text-with-regular-expressions).

 ### Key Steps and Concepts of Text Analysis Relevant to the Lesson

 Once you have a clean text that is machine-readable, you'll still need to perform further preprocessing tasks in order to prepare the text for analysis.
 Yet again, however, these tasks can often involve particular challenges and considerations, depending on the types of languages and texts you are working with.

-In this lesson, we focus on three key preprocessing tasks: tokenization, Part-of-Speech (POS) tagging, and lemmatization.
+In this lesson, we focus on three key preprocessing tasks: tokenization, part-of-speech (POS) tagging, and lemmatization.
 We'll show how these tasks can be applied to a multilingual and non-English language text.

 **Tokenization**

 Tokenization is the segmentation of a text into component parts, or 'tokens'.
 These tokens can vary in size, but you will most commonly see texts tokenized into either words or sentences.
-An example sentence could be tokenized into a list of words like so: [_And_, _now_, _for_, _something_, _completely_, _different_] (this sentence is taken from Chapter 5 of the [NLTK Book](https://www.nltk.org/book/ch05.html)).
+An example sentence could be tokenized into a list of words like so: [_And_, _now_, _for_, _something_, _completely_, _different_] (this sentence is taken from Chapter 5 of the [NLTK Book](https://perma.cc/KU9D-H8FW)).
 For this lesson, we will focus on tokenizing text into such lists of words.
 In other contexts, such as when tokenizing a text for a Large Language Model (LLM), different tokenization methods should be applied (for example, it sometimes involves assigning each unique token (letters, punctuation) a unique integer value).

 In this lesson, we will start by tokenizing our text.
 This will enable to us to then perform POS tagging and lemmatization on the textual data.
 Without prior tokenization, we would not be able to access the text as a series of words, to which we can apply our tagging and lemmatization.

-**Part-of-Speech (POS) tagging**
+**Part-of-Speech (POS) Tagging**

 POS tagging involves marking each word in a text with its corresponding part-of-speech (e.g. 'noun', 'verb', 'adjective', etc.).
-POS taggers can use rule-based algorithms, following set definitions to infer the proper tag to attach to a word, or [stochastic](https://en.wikipedia.org/wiki/Stochastic) (probabilistic) approaches, in which the tagger calculates the probability of a given set of tags occurring, and assigns them to an untrained text.
+POS taggers can use rule-based algorithms, following set definitions to infer the proper tag to attach to a word, or [stochastic](https://perma.cc/XU5R-KWMD) (probabilistic) approaches, in which the tagger calculates the probability of a given set of tags occurring, and assigns them to an untrained text.
 The sentence used as an example for tokenization above, for example, might look like the following with its parts of speech tagged by NLTK: [('And', 'CC'), ('now', 'RB'), ('for', 'IN'), ('something', 'NN'), ('completely', 'RB'), ('different', 'JJ')].
-The sentence is split into its component words, and each word is put into a [tuple](https://en.wikipedia.org/wiki/Tuple) with its corresponding POS tag.
+The sentence is split into its component words, and each word is put into a [tuple](https://perma.cc/N8UU-UZUM) with its corresponding POS tag.

 {% include figure.html filename="en-or-analyzing-multilingual-text-nltk-spacy-stanza-01.png" alt="A screenshot of Python code showing a sample sentence being tagged into a list of tuples containing its component words and their respective parts of speech using NLTK." caption="Figure 1.
 Screenshot of part-of-speech tagging from the NLTK Book, Chapter 5." %}